cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 Mon, 02 Sep 2019 08:00:00 +0000

-### 157: Psychotherapy Training: Poor, Good or Outstanding?
+## 157: Psychotherapy Training: Poor, Good or Outstanding?

 [rss](http://feelinggood.libsyn.com/157-psychotherapy-training-poor-good-or-outstanding)

+### One Student’s Experience

-<h3>One Student’s Experience</h3> In today’s podcast, Rhonda and I are super-pleased to interview Kyle Jones again.
+In today’s podcast, Rhonda and I are super-pleased to interview Kyle Jones again.
 For some time now, Kyle has been telling me that he wants to talk about his psychotherapy training experiences on a podcast.
 This subject is near and dear to my heart, since I do a great deal of training, so Rhonda and I decided to do this second interview with Kyle, and it’s a good one, I think!
 You may recall our recent interview with Kyle on his interesting research and perspective on the treatment of LGBTQ individuals several weeks ago.
 Kyle is a brilliant and super-friendly 5<sup>th</sup> year graduate student in clinical psychology at Palo Alto University, and has been a member of my Tuesday evening psychotherapy training group at Stanford for the past four years as well.
 Kyle now sees patients at the Feeling Good Institute in Mt.
 View, California.
 He has also been promoted to small group leader in our Tuesday group, and does superb work as a teacher.
 During today’s interview, Kyle, Rhonda and I focus on many critically important training and treatment issues.
 Kyle states that he has been exposed to many fine teachers promoting a wide variety of popular treatment “packages” at the Palo Alto University and at his practicum sites, including traditional CBT, ACT, EMDR, psychodynamic therapy, and more.
 However, in all cases, the therapist was encouraged to “sell” this or that approach to the patient.
 Unfortunately, this has a tendency to trigger resistance, and is the main cause of therapeutic failure in clinical settings as well as controlled outcome studies as well.
 Paradoxical Agenda Setting, which is the secret spice of TEAM Therapy, was never mentioned in his training at Palo Alto University.
 When you do Paradoxical Agenda Setting, you bring the patient’s subconscious resistance to conscious awareness, and then you melt it away with a variety of innovative techniques like the Magic Button, Positive Reframing, Magic Dial, Acid Test, Gentle Ultimatum and more.
 The rapid reduction the patient’s resistance often leads to the high-speed, mind-boggling recoveries we frequently see in TEAM-CBT.